Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 {{% rules-block heading="Walk" %}}

-Handle all Persons on the table one by one.
-The player with the **most decorated home** decides the order.
-(If tied, the one closest to the start player decides.)

-Walking works as follows.
+All Persons on the table walk.
+(This can be done simultaneously!)

-* The Person walks to the player on their right.
+* They move to the player on their right.
 * If that player fulfills their Home requirements, they stop there.
 * If they've now made a full circle, they also stop there.
-* Otherwise, they keep walking to the right.
+* Otherwise, they keep walking.
+(Repeat the three steps above.)

-Once all Persons have found their new home, players can score them.
+Once done, players _may_ score anyone currently at their front door.
+For each visiting Person you want to score,

 * Pay their Treat requirements.
 (Discard those cards from your hand.)
 * Place the Person card facedown in your score pile.
 * Draw a new Person card and place it faceup in front of you.
+(This is for next round.
+You can't score them.)

 Start player moves one to the left.
 Next round!